NVlabs/IPA/README.md

 #### Directly-Connected Links

-YAML topology type set to `link`.
+YAML interconnect topology type set to `link`.

 No additional supported options beyond the common options set above.

 #### Centralized Crossbar

-YAML topology type set to `crossbar`.
+YAML interconnect topology type set to `crossbar`.

-Supported YAML Options:
+Supported YAML options:

 * `crossbar_latency` (modeling only): Cycle latency through the crossbar, from input to output.  (default: 2)
 * `crossbar_bw` (modeling only): Amount of bandwidth supported by the crossbar as a multiples of the max message size through the crossbar. -1 indicates no limits.  (default: -1)